kevin-v96/automatic-speech-recognition/README.md

 # automatic-speech-recognition
-ASR model written using CNN and RNN (LSTM) in PyTorch using the Connectionist Temporal Classification (CTC) algorithm for alignment.
+ASR model written using CNN and RNN (GRU) in PyTorch with the Connectionist Temporal Classification (CTC) algorithm for alignment.

 Trained for ~1.5hours on a GTX3090 with 32GB of VRAM.